 We have two goals in mind when creating Skill Lab: Science Detective.
 The first goal is to understand how people make decisions and solve problems, which can help us understanding cognitive skills, how they develop, and how they interact, as well as how people interact in groups, and which group dynamics are more efficient.

 Also, we want to optimize algorithms used to solve complex problems such as cooling down atoms, understanding turbulence and finding novel ways of solving scheduling tasks in complex networks (often from the technical, natural sciences), and our citizen science research has shown that humans are surprisingly good at this.
 We want to dive into these citizen's Cognitive maps, in order to understand what people are doing and how this info can be used to optimize computational algorithms.

 Cognitive mapping is a technique where a ‘map’ or a ‘blueprint’ is created of how you use different cognitive skills based on the different ways you solve problems.
 It works in a similar way to some psychological tests, but this technique relies on your actions while solving problems rather than your answers to standardized questions.

-Your cognitive map and player persona (the type of detective you are) will be automatically unlocked once you have completed your ScienceAtHome User profile, and either completed the story behind Skill Lab Science Detective or played every game located in a lab three times or more.
+Your Cognitive map and player persona (the type of detective you are) will be automatically unlocked once you have completed your ScienceAtHome User profile, the questionnaire, and have played all of the minigames.

-The fastest way is to enter the game and play the games located in each of the labs three times, without following the story and completing your ScienceAtHome User profile and the questionnaire.
+The fastest way is to enter the game and play the games located in each of the labs, and completing your ScienceAtHome User profile and the questionnaire.
 You can keep track of your progress via the progress bar in the bottom of the screen.